Agreements on new pension plan specified in the transition plan

 * The employers Signify, Versuni and Philips Pensioenfonds have not had separate consultations with the FPVG in the context of the right to be heard.
 It is also questionable whether this was necessary, because it is far from certain that the FPVG is also a pensioners' association that meets the aforementioned statutory requirement for the employers Signify, Versuni and Philips Pensioenfonds and whether the FPVG therefore also has a statutory right to be heard for these employers.
 Whatever the case, the FPVG has not invoked the statutory right to be heard for these other employers.
 Furthermore, these other employers assume that the interests of the pension recipients of these employers have been indirectly taken into account via the FPVG's right to be heard with Philips.
 After all, they are all pension beneficiaries of Philips Pensioenfonds and the agreements in the transition plans of Signify, Versuni and Philips Pensioenfonds are identical to those in Philips' transition plan on all points relevant to pension recipients.

 The solidarity-based contribution plan is a form of pension designed by the legislature to make pensions more personal, with every member having their personal pension capital, combined with a collective financial reserve to offer protection against financial setbacks: the solidarity reserve.
 Precisely what impact this has on your personal pension situation will be explained shortly before we make the switch to the new pension plan, in the autumn of 2026.
 Before then, we will of course share more information about how things will change financially in general terms under the new pension plan.
+Follow our Gener@ties newsletter and our Generaties magazine for this.

 You can always ask us your questions about the new pension scheme.
 Here you will find the contact details of our Service Desk.